AnarDocs/LibSocWiki/pages/C.1_(An_Anarchist_FAQ).md

-As Herman argues, this has hardly been a neutral process: “the theorists explicating these systems, such as [Carl Menger](Carl_Menger "wikilink"), Leon Walras, and Alfred Marshall, were knowingly assuming away formulations that raised disturbing questions (income distribution, class and market power, instability, and unemployment) and creating theoretical models compatible with their own
+As Herman argues, this has hardly been a neutral process: “the theorists explicating these systems, such as [Carl Menger](Carl_Menger.md "wikilink"), Leon Walras, and Alfred Marshall, were knowingly assuming away formulations that raised disturbing questions (income distribution, class and market power, instability, and unemployment) and creating theoretical models compatible with their own